SilentSerenityy/SilentSerenityy/README.md

 #### If you ever want to describe me in a few words...
 > 🎈 Loves to have fun, yes! - coding, in my opinion, is all about the fun (and trial and error) that you incur along the way
 >
-> 🧪 Experimentalist, I like trying out new things *sometimes* - if I'm really bored or really engaged I'll have a go at something nice and new
+> 🧪 Experimentalist, I like trying out new things *sometimes* - it's interesting seeing the cool stuff out there
 >
 > ✨ Razzle-dazzler, desire to add a nice flair to everything I do - I am really into styling and making things looks nice
 >
-> 🧨 Limit pusher, nothing more fun than testing the boundaries of some code! - change up the code, put cool stuff in it, how does it hold?
+> 🧨 Limit pusher, nothing more fun than testing the boundaries of some code! - change up the code, put cool stuff in it

 #### And also a few more side notes...
 > 🍩 I like treats because they are yum yum! - Starbucks Frappucinno for the winn